 Ryan Shazier Breaks Silence After Possible Season-Ending Injury: ‘Your Support Is Uplifting’

-Pittsburgh Steelers linebacker Ryan Shazier tweeted for the first time since his serious collision during a game on Dec.
-4 and he’s thanking his fans for their support.
+Pittsburgh Steelers linebacker Ryan Shazier tweeted for the first time since his serious injury and he’s thanking everyone for their support.
 See his tweet here.

 Ryan Shazier, 25, took to Twitter on Dec.
 5 to break his silence about the horrific back injury he got after an on-field collision during a football game on Dec.
 4. “Thank you for the prayers.
 Your support is uplifting to me and my family. #SHALIEVE,” his tweet read.
 The Pittsburgh Steelers linebacker has received tons of well wishes from family, teammates, and fans over the past 24 hours through social media and beyond.
 Although the exact details of his injury have yet to be publicly announced, NFL network reporter Ian Rapoport tweeted that Ryan was showing “promising signs” in the hospital on the morning of Dec.
 5 and now that Ryan’s posted on his own account, hope continues to shine for the athlete.
 See photos of Ryan in action here.